3ventic/ytdsc/README.md

 #### Via docker-compose

+Requires docker-compose 1.13.0 or above.

 1. Copy `docker-compose.override.example.yml` into `docker-compose.override.yml`
-2. Edit the environment variables in the override.yml as documented above.
+1. Edit the environment variables in the override.yml as documented above.
-3. Start the service using `docker-compose up -d`
+1. Start the service using `docker-compose up -d`

+---

 ### Bare Setup

+Requires node 12* or above, and npm 6* or above.

 Recommended to run with `screen` or `tmux` or similar.
 Syntax below assumes bash or compatible shell.
 On Windows use Powershell and `$env:VARIABLE = 'value'` syntax.